rust-lang/rust/doc/tutorial.md

-When defined with type parameters, as denoted by `<T, U>`, this function can be applied to any type of vector, as long as the type of `function`'s argument and the type of the vector's content agree with each other.
+When defined with type parameters, as denoted by `<T, U>`, this function can be applied to any type of vector, as long as the type of `function`'s argument and the type of the vector's contents agree with each other.

 Inside a generic function, the names of the type parameters (capitalized by convention) stand for opaque types.
-You can't look inside them, but you can pass them around.
+All you can do with instances of these types is pass them around: you can't apply any operations to them or pattern-match on them.
 Note that instances of generic types are often passed by pointer.
 For example, the parameter `function()` is supplied with a pointer to a value of type `T` and not a value of type `T` itself.
 This ensures that the function works with the broadest set of types possible, since some types are expensive or illegal to copy and pass by value.

 Generic `type`, `struct`, and `enum` declarations follow the same pattern: